-A confirmation hearing for Amy Barrett, a Notre Dame law professor nominated to the 7th Circuit Court of Appeals, entered uncomfortable territory last week when some Senate Judiciary Committee members appeared to care more about Barrett's Catholic faith than her legal expertise.
+A confirmation hearing for Amy Barrett, a Notre Dame law professor nominated to the 7th Circuit Court of Appeals, entered uncomfortable territory recently when some Senate Judiciary Committee members appeared to care more about Barrett's Catholic faith than her legal expertise.

 "The dogma lives loudly within you," said Sen. Dianne Feinstein, D-Calif.
 "That's of concern when you come to big issues that large numbers of people have fought for for years in this country."

 Controversial statements and questions also emerged during an exchange in June between Sen. Bernie Sanders, I-Vermont, and Russell Vought, nominated to be deputy director of the Office of Management and Budget.
 Sanders was criticized for his attempts to paint Vought's evangelical Christian faith as problematic, but the senator, like Feinstein, argued that it's fair to address personal beliefs when they might interfere with job performance.